gobuffalo/docs/templates/docs/directory-structure.md

 <% } %>

 <%= note() { %>
 This directory is optional.
-If don't need to use a database, it can be removed.
+If you don't need to use a database, it can be removed.
 <% } %>

 This directory handles the **Model** part of the MVC pattern.
 It contains the models.go file to initialize the datasource connection, and the model files to refect objects from the datasource.